 With this in mind, the best way to investigate customer satisfaction is to learn from your customers themselves.
 With the help of customer satisfaction surveys, you will have a means of gathering accurate, actionable insights that will help you understand what you’re doing well, and how you can improve their experiences.

 Three of the most common customer satisfaction metrics to include in your CS feedback strategy are the Customer Satisfaction Score (CSAT), Net Promoter Score (NPS), and Customer Effort Score (CES).
+They can all be incorporated into your overall VoC software and customer survey software.

 Customer Satisfaction Score (CSAT)